shmyaksi/installation-grafana/README.md

 ![Grafana ID](https://github.com/shmyaksi/installation-grafana/raw/master/img2.jpg)

-After Grafana is installed on your server, open your web-browser and type the grafana server IP address (with port 3000) in the following way.
+**Step 5.** After Grafana is installed on your server, open your web-browser and type the grafana server IP address (with port 3000) in the following way.

 http://localhost:3000/